DATA-606-2023-FALL-THURSDAY/Kurre_SaiChand/Doc/Proposal.md

     <img src="CancerFacts.jpg" alt="Facts About Cancer" width="400">
     </p>
 </div>

-- **Why does it matter?**
+- **Why Does it Matter?**
-- 1 For Early Detection and treatment which helps in increasing the survival rates and less aggressive treatment methods can be applied.
+- For Early Detection and treatment which helps in increasing the survival rates and less aggressive treatment methods can be applied.
-- 2 Prevention and the risk reduction and targeted screening programs for high-risk populations might reduce the death rate.
+- Prevention and the risk reduction and targeted screening programs for high-risk populations might reduce the death rate.

 - **Research questions?**
 - Can we develop a predictive model that accurately classifies tumors as malignant (M) or benign (B) based on the given features (radius_mean, texture_mean, perimeter_mean, etc.)?